 After requirements have been gathered, the next step is to formalize them by creating a written specification.
+Software requirements specification plays an important role in software engineering.
 This document can be shared with stakeholders.
 Writing a specification demands a specific set of skills and technologies that will make the requirements clear to stakeholders and useful to developers.

 There are projects where stakeholders communicate requirements directly to the development team, which may result in overtime.
 The reason is that requirements may come in different formats (emails, messages, verbal conversations, etc.) and no single person keeps track of them all.
 To handle this issue, a BA should:

 - document them